The Agent Identity Becomes the Service Account

 Fifth, logs should bind identity to intent and outcome.
 The record should include the human or workflow principal, agent identity, tool call, data source category, authorization basis, approval event, result, error, and downstream object changed.
 Logs should be useful for investigation without turning every prompt into unnecessary surveillance.

-Sixth, revocation should be real.
-Disabling a user, agent, client app, connector, key, token, tool server, or project should stop the relevant authority quickly.
+Seventh, revocation should be real.
+Disabling a user, agent, client app, connector, key, token, tool server, blueprint, or project should stop the relevant authority quickly.
 Dormant agents should expire by default.

-A bad mask hides responsibility.
-It lets the agent speak as the user, move as the service account, and vanish into logs that only prove a credential was accepted.
-A good mask does the opposite.
-It makes action attributable.
-It binds synthetic initiative to human authority, organizational policy, technical scope, and institutional memory.
+A weak identity scheme lets the agent speak as the user, move as a shared service account, and vanish into logs that only prove a credential was accepted.
+A strong one does the opposite.
+It binds machine action to a human or organizational principal, a purpose, a scope, a tool boundary, an approval record, and a revocation path.

 The danger is not that agents receive identities.
 They need them.
 The danger is that identity becomes a comforting label while authority remains vague.
 An agent can be named and still be over-permissioned.
 It can be logged and still be unaccountable.
 It can be approved and still exceed the user's understanding of the task.

-The governance demand is concrete: every consequential agent action should carry a recoverable chain of authority.
+The standard should be concrete: every consequential agent action needs a recoverable chain of authority.
 Who asked?
 Which agent acted?
+Which sponsor owns it?
+Which credential was used?
 Under what scope?
 What data did it touch?
 What policy applied?
 Could a human stop it?
 Can the institution revoke it?
 Can the affected person challenge it?

 Until those questions have durable answers, the agent identity is not accountability.
 It is a service account with a better story.